Concrete Removal Using Hydrodemolition

 Following hydrodemolition, the bulk debris shall be removed from the area using the vacuum system.
 Areas inaccessible to the hydrodemolition equipment shall be removed using hand-held pneumatic tools.
 Shadows under reinforcing steel scheduled to remain in place shall be removed to ¾ inches below the steel using hand-held pneumatic tools.

 Clean the area to remove all loose debris and other materials scheduled to be removed during the demolition.
-Thoroughly clean the demolished area using an 8,000-psi water blaster using a minimum of 8 gpm held at a maximum of 12″ from the deck surface.
+Thoroughly clean the demolished area using a water blaster held at a maximum of 12″ from the deck surface.
 The surface shall be vacuumed immediately following the high-pressure water cleaning to remove any debris or wastewater.
 Following the cleaning, the surface shall be free of all debris, loose material, slurry, cement paste and any other material that might interfere with the bond of the new concrete overlay.

 Areas where pneumatic tools were used must be thoroughly cleaned to remove rust and laitance from existing reinforcing.

 Any areas contaminated by materials detrimental to a good bond as a result of the contractors operations shall require additional removals and/or cleaning until a clean surface is obtained, at no additional cost to the owner.

 At all locations where exposed reinforcement is designated to remain in place, exercise caution to avoid damaging the reinforcement during removal of concrete.
 Any reinforcement damaged by contractors operations shall be repaired or replaced at no cost to the owner.

 Additional Removals – Option 1 – Measure actual depth.